 “The best thing about it is I can go up to and talk to anyone now, that wouldn’t have happened before.
 I’ve got disabled clients being referred to me.
 Being able to relate to and help others – it makes everything I’ve been through all worth it.”

 Tony is also having a huge positive impact on others.
-When the Instructability scheme reopened, he referred people to it who thought would also benefit.
+When the Instructability scheme reopened, he referred people to it who he thought would also benefit.
 “Rob doesn’t like new environments and would have panic attacks”, Tony explains, “so I would help diffuse situations when I realised he was about to have an attack by taking him outside and getting him to breathe to open up his airways.”

-He is also getting some sign ups from patients being discharged from Highbury Hospital.
+He is also getting some sign-ups from patients being discharged from Highbury Hospital.
 “One of the guys I’ve been helping is thinking about becoming a Personal Trainer.”